Closing means commitment

 - Get your keys!

 Of course, you'll be signing a lot of paperwork.
 Before doing so, however, you must absolutely understand what you're committing to when you sign those final documents.
-LendingTree.com is here to help you achieve that understanding.
+Read more to achieve that understanding.

-One reason that the Good Faith Estimate is so powerful is that a lender must disclose its charges accurately.
-Costs are divided into three categories: some can't vary from disclosures at all, some can vary within predetermined ranges and others can change without limit.
+It's important that you understand closing costs before you close on your mortgage.
+Closing costs are divided into three categories: some can't vary from disclosures at all, some can vary within predetermined ranges and others can change without limit.

 Charges that cannot increase at settlement: